-Newland Chase provides clients with a deep expertise in all areas of Italian Migration as well as effective advice wherever in the world our clients undertake their business.
+Newland Chase provides clients with a deep expertise in all areas of Italian Immigration as well as effective advice wherever in the world our clients undertake their business.
 We invest in the best talent to bring you immigration solutions customised to your business needs.
 Our immigration consultants provide clear and practical solutions in Italy and globally through 60 offices around the world.

 For migration advice and support contact one of our office locations, or send an email using the button below.

 Italy attracts expats looking to work in international media, tourism or professional services.